-From about 700 AD onwards Tiahuanaco ruled a great empire in Bolivia and southern Peru.
+From about 700 AD onward Tiahuanaco ruled a great empire in Bolivia and southern Peru.
 However about 1,000 AD the empire broke up and was replaced by small states.

 In the 15th century the Incas conquered Bolivia.
 However in 1533 the Incas were in turn conquered by the Spaniards.

-The Spaniards founded cities in Bolivia at Chuquisacac (1538), La Paz (1548), Cochabamba (1571) and Oruro (1606).
-In 1545 silver was discovered at Potosi and the Spanish used forced labour to mine the Silver.
+The Spaniards founded cities in Bolivia at Chuquisaca (1538), La Paz (1548), Cochabamba (1571) and Oruro (1606).
+In 1545 silver was discovered at Potosi and the Spanish used forced labor to mine the silver.
 Many of the Indians who were forced to work in mines died there.
 Many more died of European diseases.